What is Gold Fill?

 When you cut a slice of the bread, you will be able to see the meat from the cross section.
 When you cut into gold fill, the core is exposed on the sides, but it is NOT very visible!
 This is industry standard.
 In fact, this is the very definition of Gold Fill.
 Gold Fill is basically a sandwich.
 The core is industry standard, and often, the fact that the side of the piece shows the core, defines that it is Gold-Fill.

 The core can oxidize (react to air) but oxidation is simple and easy to clean with just a simple wipe from a jewellery cloth that is provided with your order!
 However, I reiterate again, that the gold will NOT peel or flake off.
 You can technically wear it in the shower, though I might suggest to remove it.
-I will admit, I wear mine in the shower, 😂 I suggest not wearing it in the shower because some people use products or their water is hard and is more harsh on the exposed side section of the core that is shown.
+Jess will admit, she wears hers in the shower!
+We suggest not wearing it in the shower because some people use products or their water is hard and is more harsh on the exposed side section of the core that is shown.

 But isn’t Gold Fill just plating?
 NO!!
 There are SO many differences.
 First of all, what someone can call Gold Fill is regulated by the government.
 Gold plating is NOT regulated by the government.
 Gold plating can simply refer to a metallic solution that a piece is dipped into to give the appearance of being gold.
 Gold plating is essentially dipping a piece into a metallic solution to coat the piece in gold.
 Whether or not it contains real gold is something that can’t really be known because gold plating is not regulated by the government and the processes of creating plated pieces is not something that has been standardized.
 Gold plating can also contain toxic metals.